-UEFA EURO 2020 final tournament draw: All you need to know
+UEFA EURO 2020 final tournament draw: all you need to know

 - As Russia and Denmark both reached UEFA EURO 2020 via the European Qualifiers, an additional draw was held on 22 November to decide which team plays all three group stage games at home; Russia will have two group stage home games.

-- Due to decisions of the UEFA Executive Committee decisions valid at the time of the draw, the following teams cannot be drawn together in the group stage:
+- Due to decisions of the UEFA Executive Committee decisions valid at the time of the draw, the following teams could not be drawn together in the group stage:

 • Bosnia and Herzegovina / Kosovo*